heremaps/xyz-documentation/docs/cli/cli.md

 here xyz list
 ```

-This command will list all the Spaces for which the user is authorized.

 #### Create a new Space

 ```
 here xyz create -t "sample test xyz" -d "sample creation"
 ```

-Create a new Space, the SpaceId will be generated automatically.
+When you create a new Space, the SpaceID will be generated automatically.

 ##### Options